-We recommend that the ideal height of your grass should be around 5 – 7cm before you cut it, and this goes for all our grass seed mixtures.
-This is simply because if the grass has been able to reach this height, it is viable, growing well and can be cut.
-If it isn’t reaching this height, then it either isn’t established, or something is stunting its growth.
+We recommend that the ideal height of your grass should be around 5 – 7cm before you cut it; this goes for all our grass seed mixtures.
+This is simply because if the grass has reached this height, it is viable, growing well and can be cut.
+If it isn’t reaching this height, it either isn’t established, or something is stunting its growth.

 If your new lawn or overseeded lawn has reached the golden heights of 5-7cm then it’s time to give it its first mow.
 Set your lawn mower to the highest setting.
 The aim is to give the grass a trim and not cut too far down the grass blades.

-Ensure to remove all the clippings after you have mown your lawn.
-If you leave them on a newly seeded lawn, you could be contributing to thatch which would undo all your hard work.
+Ensure that you remove all the clippings after you have mown your lawn.
+If you leave them on a newly seeded lawn, you could contribute to thatch, which would undo all your hard work.
 In addition, dead grass sitting dormant on top of your lawn stops much-needed sunlight from getting to your new grass.

 Now, going forward, your recommended mowing height will change.
 Different types of grass seeds have varying tolerances for how close they can be mowed.

-We have recommended mowing heights for all our mixes which can be easily found in the ‘Usage guide’ tab of each of our products.
+We have recommended mowing heights for all our grass seed mixes which can be easily found in the ‘Usage guide’ tab of each of our products (see the example below).
 And if you haven’t got a ruler handy, each of our grass seed mixtures comes with an instructional card that already has a ruler on it!